aspose-slides/Aspose.Slides-API-References/content/androidjava/english/com.aspose.slides/iinkoptions/_index.md

 --------------------

 > ```
-> Next example demonstrates how to set using ROP for expotring Ink elements:
+> Next example demonstrates how to set using ROP for exporting Ink elements:
 >
 >  Presentation pres = new Presentation("pres.pptx");
 >  try {